ibrahimadabara/laravel_security_CBAERP/README.md

 # laravel_security_CBAERP
-This for my master thesis security demostration presentation

-This set is for my master thesis title " A MODEL FOR CLOUD-BASED ACADEMIC ENTERPRISE RESOURCE PLANNING (CAERP) FOR A HIGHER INSTITUTION"
+Purpose: This project was written with Laravel Framework, Buefy, Bulma, CSS3, SASS, JavaScript, NPM Package Manager, yarn Package Manager, and Git.

-Using Laravel Framework, Buefy, Bulma and mysql admin as database.
+mysql admin as database

 TITLE:  A MODEL FOR CLOUD-BASED ACADEMIC ENTERPRISE RESOURCE PLANNING (CAERP) FOR A HIGHER INSTITUTION